money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 The amount sent in RBTCs to the contract can be considered as a parameter of the transaction, this is why it will be explained in this section.
 You have to take into consideration, that will be split in three.

 - The first part will be used to mint some DOC, the size of this part depends directly on the **btcToMint**.
 For security reasons, the system allows to mint a maximum amount of DOCs that can be obtained by invoking the `absoluteMaxDoc()` function of the **MoCState** contract.
 - The second part will be used to pay the commission, this part is a percentage of the previous part.
-The exact percentage of it is set in the variable **commissionRate** of the **MocInrate** contract.
-The current value is 0.001 and can be consulted through the method `commissionRate()​` as this parameter is public(Note that this parameter when consulted through said method has also a precision of 18 decimals, i.e. a 1 \* 10^15 in that parameter means that 0.1% is being charged as a commission).
+The commission fees are explained in [this](#commission-fees-values) section.
 - The third part is always returned, so if you have doubts of how much you should send, keep in mind that if you send too much RBTCs we will return everything that is not used for commissions or minting.
-  In conclusion the amount sent has to be at least the btcToMint plus the commission, the commission being btcToMint times the commission rate.
+  In conclusion the amount sent has to be at least the btcToMint plus the commission (if paid in RBTC), the commission being btcToMint times the commission rate.

 ```
-btcSent (msg.value) >= btcToMint + btcToMint * commissionRate
+btcSent (msg.value) >= btcToMint + btcToMint * commissionRateInRbtc
 ```

 #### Gas limit and gas price